AaltoSciComp/scicomp-docs/triton/apps/python-conda.rst

     - python_abi 3.9.* *_cp39
     - tensorflow-base 2.8.1 cuda112py39he716a45_0
     - tensorflow-estimator 2.8.1 cuda112py39hd320b7a_0

+Packages with underscores are meta-packages that should not be added to conda environments.

 Here we can see more info on the package, including its dependencies.